UnovaUnova Nodes

 An organization is the top-level tenant on a Hermes node.
 It owns accounts, assets, events, and bundles.
 The launchpad creates one organization per Type-2 node automatically; you typically don't need to call these endpoints unless you're running a multi-org node or doing migrations.

-GET/organization2/info/:organizationIdAuth: Bearer
+GET/organization2/info/:organizationIdAuth: Bearer (super_account)

 Get an organization's profile, owner address, and metadata.

-POST/organization2/update/:organizationIdAuth: Bearer (super_account)
+POST/organization2/update/:organizationIdAuth: Bearer (organization_owner)

 Update organization metadata (name, contact, logo, etc.).

-GET/organizationAuth: Bearer
+GET/organizationAuth: Bearer (super_account)

 List all organizations on this node.

-GET/organization/:organizationId/accountsAuth: Bearer
+GET/organization/:organizationId/accountsAuth: Bearer (manage_accounts)

 List all accounts (users) belonging to an organization.